 Supermarkets and convenience stores are great places to stock up on food before and during your hike

-Our main staples on the hike were rice balls (onigiri – the best invention ever), pastries (especially melon pan), biscuits, muesli bars, apples and bananas.
-Our day 3 lunch was supplemented by eggs and sweet potatoes – freshly boiled in the hot spring – that a lovely Japanese family gave us while we were waiting for the bus in Yunomine.
+Our main staples on the hike were rice balls (onigiri—the best invention ever), pastries (especially melon pan), biscuits, muesli bars, apples, and bananas.
+Eggs and sweet potatoes supplemented our day 3 lunch, which a lovely Japanese family gave us while waiting for the bus in Yunomine.
+They were freshly boiled in the hot spring.

 Including the meal plan in Koguchi, we spent around JPY27,630 in total on food and beverages during our Kumano Kodo hike, averaging around JPY2,300 per person per night.